neondatabase/website/content/docs/guides/vercel-previews-integration.md

 ### Stored passwords missing in the selected Neon project

 Neon projects created after March, 2023 store role passwords in a secure storage vault associated with the project, allowing passwords to be retrieved by the Neon Postgres Previews Integration for the purpose of setting Postgres connection environment variables in Vercel.
 Projects created before March 2023, do not store role passwords, and are therefore not compatible with the Neon Postgres Previews Integration.
 The current workaround for this issue is to migrate your data to a new Neon project.
 See [Import data from another Neon project](/docs/import/migrate-from-neon).

+### The integration stops working after removing Postgres roles in Neon

+The integration is dependent on the Postgres role you specify when installing the integration.
+Removing this role will cause the integration to stop creating preview deployment branches.
+If you need to change the role used by the integration, see [Change the database and role for preview branches](/docs/guides/vercel#change-the-database-and-role-for-preview-branches).

 ## Video: A Postgres database for Every Preview Deployment